DeGlazed/fl_platform/README.md

-# Federatted Learning Platform for Human and Vehicle Mobility
+# Federated Learning Platform for Human and Vehicle Mobility